Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 You can benefit from either the Discover Cars’ insurance or the insurance you’ve purchased from the rental company.

-While booking your car rental in Cancun through the Discover Cars platform, you’ll be offered the option to opt for a full coverage insurance provided by Discover Cars.
+If you book your car rental in Cancun through the Discover Cars platform, you’ll be offered the option of the Discover Cars full coverage insurance.

-This insurance covers damages to the vehicle, any necessary repairs, vehicle towing, as well as all administrative fees and key loss.
+This insurance covers damages to the vehicle, any necessary repairs, vehicle towing, lost keys, and all administrative fees.

-By choosing the insurance offered by Discover Cars, you won’t need to subscribe to additional insurance from the car rental company.
+If you select the Discover Cars, you won’t need to subscribe to additional insurance from the car rental company.

-The price of this insurance is approximately $10 USD per day and covers damages up to $3200 USD.
+The price of this insurance is approximately USD 10 per day and covers damages up to USD 3,200.

 In the event of damage to your car, the repair costs will be deducted from this security deposit.
 The difference will then be reimbursed by Discover Cars’ insurance.

-Cancun is a very safe region, and renting a car in this area is obviously safe.
+Cancun is a very safe region; therefore, renting a car in this area is also safe.

-However, it’s important to be aware of certain points.
+However, it’s important to be aware of certain factors.

-Whether it’s about driving in Mexico, potential scams from car rental companies, or things to absolutely check when returning the car… Follow the guide!
+Whether you want to know more about driving in Mexico, potential scams from car rental companies, or things to check when returning a car, follow this guide!

 Be careful in these situations.

-The more common scams in Mexico, primarily targeting tourists driving rental cars, occur at the gas station.
+The more common scams in Mexico, primarily targeting tourists driving rental cars, occur at gas stations.

-First off, in Mexico, it’s not you who fills up the tank but an attendant.
+In Mexico, it’s not you who fills up the tank, but an attendant.

-This scam is very simple: the 500 Pesos MXN bill and the 20 Pesos MXN bill have a similar color.
+This scam is very simple.
+The 500 Pesos MXN and the 20 Pesos MXN bills are a similar color.

-If the attendant has ill intentions and you’re not paying attention, they may discreetly exchange the 500 Pesos MXN bill you gave them for a 20 Pesos MXN bill they had in their pocket.
+If the attendant intends to scam you and you’re not paying attention, they may discreetly exchange the 500 Pesos MXN bill you gave them for a 20 Pesos MXN bill from their pocket.

-They’ll then point out that you gave them a 20 Pesos MXN bill instead of 500 Pesos MXN…
+They’ll then say that you gave them 20 Pesos MXN instead of 500 Pesos MXN.

-👉 So, be vigilant when paying.
-State the amounts you’re giving to the attendant aloud: “Quinientos pesos, Señor!”
+👉 Be vigilant when paying.
+State the amount you’re giving to the attendant aloud, “Quinientos pesos, Señor!”

 This scam is regularly reported at the PEMEX station in Bacalar, a destination frequented by travelers with rental cars.

-Always check that when the liter counter starts, it’s at 0, and that the pump is inserted properly into your tank.
+Always check that the liter counter is at zero when it starts and that the pump is inserted properly into your tank.

-It can happen that if the attendant senses you’re distracted, they start the counter at 200 MXN or 300 MXN.
+If the attendant senses you’re distracted, they could start the counter at 200 or 300 MXN.

-During the filling or even at the end, they may also press a hidden button and suddenly increase the counter by several hundred pesos.
+While the tank is being filled or even at the end, they may press a hidden button and suddenly increase the counter by several hundred pesos.

 They may also discreetly pour a few liters into a jerrycan before filling your tank.

-👉 A tip: keep an eye on the counter from the beginning to the end of the tank filling.
+👉 Tip: keep an eye on the counter from the beginning to the end of the tank filling.

 These scams only happen at a few gas stations in the region and only if you’re distracted.